-I am a cognitive scientist studying how people dynamically deploy their attention to learn useful representations of the environment, and how individual differences in these representations lead to variation in mental health.
+I am a Moore-Sloan Faculty Fellow at the New York University Center for Data Science (CDS), where I study how people learn useful representations of their environment, and how individual differences in these representations can lead to variation in mental health.

 May 2020.
-Defended my PhD!
+Defended!

 April 2020.
 Our paper, From Heuristic to Optimal Models in Naturalistic Visual Search, was live at the Bridging AI and Cognitive Science ICLR workshop.